SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### What are the benefits of informal recruitments?
 - It lessens the load on the swarm of recruitments the next year.
 - **It really helps with the activity of the soc the next sem.** Even if people haven't entirely dropped out of the club yet, hardly 10% of the people show up to 1 session a week by the time the even semester rolls around.
-At that point the atmosphere really gets subdued if there are only 3 people at an average session. **At a time like this, fresh blood is crucial to rejuvenate the soc.** You get to do full APs again, you get to keep activity going and make the people on Whatsapp feel like they're missing out, and you prevent the full death of the club.
+At that point the atmosphere really gets subdued if there are only 3 people at an average session. **At a time like this, fresh blood is crucial to rejuvenate the soc.** (Yes the Debsoc is a big vampire).
+You get to do full APs again, you get to keep activity going and make the people on Whatsapp feel like they're missing out, and you prevent the full death of the club.
 - If the average debate tenure of people is 8 months, then when you don't have your old recruits to help you conduct the next recruitments, you'll usually at least have these people to help you.
 - Even if they're temporary and you think they'll leave soon (because they didn't care enough to come to the actual recruitments), their help in keeping the society alive is valuable to keep the flow of the other members going.

 #### How do we usually carry out informal recruitments?
 - (What we usually don't do is inform people that this is even possible, and hence we only get a small number of people who push their message through their friends, or get their hands on the contact number of the clubhead and pester them).
 This is enormous work on them, and it should be way easier than this for someone to opt in.
 Most people don't even think this is possible because the natural assumption of an ignorant first year is that people only get recruited during recruitments, so even if they want to reach out, they don't because they don't see the point of the attempt.
-- Please announce to everyone that their friends can get recruited into the soc.
+- Please announce to everyone that their friends can get recruited into the soc. **Being proactive instead of reactive is pretty much the theme of this document.**
 - This doesn't require a whole dedicated phase of recruitments because there won't be that many people to cater to.
 - We still need to make sure people feel like they earned their way into the club.
+- I usually set the bar of attendance as like 5 sessions, and once they pass through that, they get into Shenanigans.
-- People like Harikeshav, Nahush, Gokul, Aditya Chaitanya, started off by spectating debates and then proceeding to debate themselves.
+- - People like Harikeshav, Nahush, Gokul, Aditya Chaitanya, started off by spectating debates and then proceeding to debate themselves.
 I believe spectating should be counted as attendance (like I've said previously).
-- I usually set the bar of attendance as like 5 sessions, and once they pass through that, they get into Shenanigans.